Test in production without watermarks.

 ExcelPackage.LicenseContext = LicenseContext.NonCommercial

-' get the first worksheet in the workbook
+' Get the specified worksheet from the workbook

 Dim worksheet = xlPackage.Workbook.Worksheets(sheetName)